-IPMI Dedicated LAN LEDs
+IPMI-Dedicated LAN LEDs

-In addition to LAN 1/LAN 2, an IPMI Dedicated LAN is also located on the I/O Back panel of the motherboard.
+An IPMI LAN is located on the I/O back panel.
+This LAN port has two LED indicators.
 The amber LED on the right indicates activity, while the green LED on the left indicates the speed of the connection.
-See the tables at right for more information.
+See the table at right for more information.

 Link LED

 IPMI LAN Link LED (Left) & Activity LED (Right)

 Color/State Definition

-Link (Left) Green: Solid 100 Mbps
+Link (Left) Green: Solid 100 Mbps Amber: Solid 1 Gbps

-Amber 1 Gbps

 Activity (Right) Amber: Blinking Active